-Three examples (options) on how to conduct HAWs at worksites are provided below.
-Examples include detailed steps that facilitators need to follow while running workshops in workplaces.
-All examples are centered on workers themselves identifying and recognizing hazards and suggesting controls with minimum guidance and support from facilitators.
-Examples are designed to cater for different work groups and considering different requirements.
+Three approaches/ methodologies on how to conduct HAWs at worksites are provided below.
+They include detailed steps that facilitators need to follow while running hazard hunt in workplaces.
+All approaches are centered on workers themselves identifying and recognizing hazards and suggesting controls with minimum guidance and support from facilitators.
+They are designed to cater for different work groups and considering different requirements.
 Duration varies from 45 minutes for a practical hazard hunt to 3 hours if class room and activity sessions are included.
 Some of the expected products at the end of the workshops are also included.
-These examples were tested initially in different worksites and feedback was incorporated in the process.
+These approaches were implemented successfully in different worksites and feedback was incorporated in the process.